-4. How to write a good Obituary?
+4. How do you write a good obituary?

-To write a great obituary, start off by announcing the death of the person.
+To write a great obituary, start by announcing the death of the person.
 Provide general details about them by making it personal a tad bit.
 List the members of his/her family and the funeral/memorial service details in the obituary.
 Remember to review the obituary to find any mistakes.

-5. What must not be included in an Obituary?
+5. What must not be included in an obituary?

 While writing an obituary, it is important that you put in great care and thought of how you are going to convey the message to others.
 Here are a few things you need to keep out of the obituary: